sillsdev/ptx2pdf/docs/dev/Milestones.md

 standard. ```\qt-s \* ...\qt-e\* ``` while quoted text as in who is saying what, seems distinct to ```\qt``` 'quoted text from the Old Testament'.

-The milestone certainly gets a different treatment to the character stle in the style sheet.
+The milestone certainly gets a different treatment to the character style in the style sheet.

 ### Actor Script Markup